The Minimal Flavour Violating Axion: Phenomenological Features

 {\bf Coupling to photons:}\\ Astrophysical, cosmological and low-energy terrestrial data provides the strongest bounds on axion couplings, those to photons (the latest constraints have been recently published in Ref.~\cite{Anastassopoulos:2017ftl}): the upper bounds on the effective couplings can be summed up as~\cite{Jaeckel:2015jla,Bauer:2017ris} \be

 \ee Notice that the bounds for masses between $10\eV$ and $0.1\GeV$, which include the so-called MeV window, come from (model dependent) cosmological data~\cite{Millea:2015qra}.
 On the other side, for masses larger than the TeV, no constraint is present.
-These bounds can be translated in terms of $f_a$ through Eq.~(\ref{gAxionEffectiveCouplings}): taking $\alpha_\text{em}=1/137.036$, \be

-\ee These results hold for both the $S0$ and $S1$ scenarios, as $c_{a\gamma\gamma}$ does not depend on the specific value chosen for $x_\ell$. \\
+Finally, for the mass range $0.1 \GeV\lesssim m_a\lesssim1\TeV$, the bounds may be improved by two order of magnitudes with dedicated analyses on BaBar data and at Belle-II~\cite{Mimasu:2014nea,Izaguirre:2016dfi,Dolan:2017osp}.